syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/work.md

 The work is the total hours required to complete a task.
 Work can be mapped from the data source field using the property [`taskFields.work`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttTaskFieldsBuilder.html#Syncfusion_EJ2_Gantt_GanttTaskFieldsBuilder_Work_System_String_).
 Work can be measured in
 `Hour`, `Day`, `Minute`.
 By default, work is measured in `Hour` and it can be changed, by using the property [`workUnit`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.WorkUnit.html).

->Note: When the work field is mapped from the data source, the default task type will be `FixedWork`.
+> When the work field is mapped from the data source, the default task type will be `FixedWork`.

 {% if page.publishingplatform == "aspnet-core" %}